Alin Nechita: Last Heavyweight Standing

 Nechita was announced as one of the 32 participants in the $1 million Last Heavyweight Standing.

 Nechita was scheduled to face Ahmed Krnjić in the Last Heavyweight Standing Tournament Opening Round as part of GLORY 99 on April 5, 2025.
 Nechita won the fight by unanimous decision.

 Nechita faced Mory Kromah in the Last Heavyweight Standing Tournament Qualification Round as part of Glory 100 on June 14, 2025, losing via unanimous decision.
 Kromah faced Bahram Rajabzadeh later that night in the 4-man 1-night pyramid final, winning via TKO in the first round.

 Nechita returned at Glory 103, being brought back for the second Opening Round of the tournament.
 He faced Naim Hebbar, winning via unanimous decision.

 Nechita faced Milos Cvjeticanin at Glory 104, on October 11, 2025.
 He lost the bout via unanimous decision, being dropped by a spinning wheel kick in the third round.

+Drop to Light Heavyweight

+Moving down in weight toward the light heavyweight division, he defeated veteran Luis Tavares by split decision at Glory 105 in Arnhem on February 7, 2026.
+He then dropped a split decision to Mohammed Hamdi at Glory 107 in Rotterdam on April 25, 2026.

+Nechita returned to Romania for Colosseum Tournament 50 in Suceava on June 26, 2026, defeating Surat Garayev by unanimous decision in the main event.

+He is scheduled to face Michael Boapeah in the co-main event of at Glory 110 in Antwerp on October 17, 2026.